 When crafting your logo, test it out in black and white to make sure it is as versatile as possible.

-And there you have it, all of our tips for a great, long-lasting logo.
-We hope this has been helpful and we wish you luck creating your nonprofit logo!
+And there you have it, all of our tips for a great, long-lasting logo!
+Good luck!